0xB0C5/d-bass/README.md

 Your code should write these values to the tables `dbass_user_times_irqs` and `dbass_user_times_ticks` respectively.
 Each table is 1 byte per user IRQ (`DBASS_USER_IRQ_COUNT` bytes).

-Changes to these tables will take effect the next time `dbass_update` is called.
+Changes to these tables will take effect after your NMI handler returns.

 The times must be ordered earliest to latest, and each time must be at least 2 DMC IRQs after the previous.